paulEtse/PIR/readme.md

-open the project folder's in matlab run the file run.m configure the simulation with the value of T1 leak rate, T2 leak rate, etc. run the simulation by clicking on the lauch button.
+open the project folder's in matlab run the file run.m configure the simulation with the value of T1 leak rate, T2 leak rate, etc. run the simulation by clicking on the lauch button
 ```
+[//]: # For the first the compilation can last around one minute so be patient!!!.

 You can see the outputs in a scope the bloc residual circuits of the benchmark.

 ## Description of the system